Tur[k]ingBench: A Challenge Benchmark for Web Agents: : Benchmarking Web Agents via Multi-Modal Turking Tasks

-\autoref{tab:dataset-summary} shows the overall statistics of \datasetName.
-The dataset contain a large sum of input-output instances (36.2K) across 158 tasks.
+\paragraph{Statistics.} The dataset contain a large sum of input-output instances (36.2K) across 158 tasks. \autoref{tab:dataset-summary} shows the overall statistics of \datasetName.
 Furthermore, Figure~\ref{fig:fields} shows the distribution of the input fields represented in our benchmark.
-The most common field is ``radio,'' which is expected as it is commonly used to identify preferences.
+The most common field is ``checkbox,'' which is expected as it is commonly used when multiple options could be true.
 Here, we also distinguish between ``text'' input (a small, single-line box) and ``textarea'' input (a larger, multi-line box for descriptions and paragraphs) fields.